 Source: Field Survey.

-Table 5 (Table 5) presents the occupational classification of the respondents.
+Table 5 presents the occupational classification of the respondents.
 The data indicate that 25% of respondents are civil servants, 15% are self-employed, and 25% are students.
 Notably, the largest group comprises the unemployed, accounting for 35% of the total.
 This breakdown highlights the diversity in occupational status among the respondents, which may influence their perceptions and attitudes toward street hawking.

-Analysis of Psychographic Data
+3.1.2 Analysis of Psychographic Data